-Soft foods for seniors can be an essential part of a diet if they are not able to safely handle and swallow regular foods.
+Soft foods for elderly can be an essential part of a diet if they are not able to safely handle and swallow regular foods.

 A soft food diet may be ordered for dental problems, swallowing issues or dysphagia, oral health issues, dementia, and more.

-Soft food for seniors doesn’t have to mean bland or pureed foods.
+Soft foods doesn’t have to mean bland or pureed foods.
 You can make delicious soft foods that will increase food intake and still look visually appealing.

 What are Soft Foods?